backofthecup/HealthKitSample/README.md

 # HealthKitSample
-This sample project shows how to read/write to HealthKit.
-It tracks 3 measurements: BodyMass, BloodGlucose & Step count
+This sample project reads & writes data points to HealthKit.
+It uses 3 measurements: body mass, blood glucose & step count.
+On the initial run, the HealthKit authorization view will ask the user for authorization.

 ## Screenshots